jesusgraterol/web-utils-kit/README.md

-# Web Utils
+# Web Development Utililities

-The `web-utils` package provides a collection of well-tested and thoroughly documented utility functions for various web development needs.
+The `webdev-utils` package provides a collection of well-tested and thoroughly documented utility functions for various web development needs.
 Each function adheres to a strict coding style and best practices to ensure consistency and maintainability.